MontgomeryLab/tinyRNA/README.md

 # tinyRNA: comprehensive analysis of small RNA high-throughput sequencing data
 :warning: **Under Development & Testing** :warning:

 *This repository is being actively developed and tested, and is thus incomplete and only recommended for testing until a release is made.
 Feedback, suggestions, and bug reports are welcome under the [issues tab](https://github.com/MontgomeryLab/tinyrna/issues).
+See our [changelog](CHANGELOG.MD) for recent updates.
 Thank you!*

 - [Installation](#installation)
 - [Usage](#usage)